Andrettin/Wyrmsun/readme.txt

 - Increased the time it takes for unit stocks to recharge.
 - Scrolls are no longer bought in Temples, but in Markets.
 - Markets provide a wide selection of purchasable items, including magic and (very rarely) unique ones.
 Which items appear depends on what you have.
 For example, swords only appear if you have a smithy, magic affixes depend on your deity or religion, and so forth.
+- Added a message if a unique item becomes available for sale in a Market, so that the player doesn't have to worry about missing it.

 * Civilizations
 - Anglo-Saxon units now have English voices.